emanueleiacca/Italian-MICHELIN-Restaurants-Analysis/README.md

 ## Modeling Approaches
 Several models were implemented and compared:

 **OLS Regression**: The baseline model used for prediction.

 **Ridge Regression with Spline Transformation**: To capture non-linearities.

 **Polynomial Features**: To capture non-linear relationships between features.

 **Simple Decision Tree**: Trying a tree based method to see how it performs.

 **Random Forest**: Improving performance of tree base method using RF.

 ## Results

-**Empirical Results**: R-squared is the metric used to evaluate the performance of each model **Visual Results**: Visualizing the predicted y versus the actual y provided a clear view of how well the regression line corresponds with our data.
+**Empirical Results**: R-squared is the metric used to evaluate the performance of each model

+**Visual Results**: Visualizing the predicted y versus the actual y provided a clear view of how well the regression line corresponds with our data.

 **Explanable AI**: SHAP was used to interpret the OLS model, understand feature importance and more importantly how much and how each variable influence the final result.

 ## License
-I'd like to thanks my friend Simone Staiano to manually scrape data all over the web to provide me this Dataset, all the credits goes to him
+I'd like to thanks my friend Simone Staiano to manually scrape data all over the web to provide me this Dataset, all the credits goes to him.